 The Bucks County Horse Park is a unique facility dedicated to providing educational opportunities through competition for all equestrians and to the preservation of open space.
-The 123 acre Park is located in Revere, Pennsylvania, and is a self-sustaining part of the Bucks County Park System.
-Bucks County Horse Park, Inc. is the corporate entity which wholly manages and funds the grounds for the Bucks County Parks and Recreation Department.
+The 145 acre Park is located in Revere, Pennsylvania, and is a self-sustaining part of the Bucks County Park System operating under a 30-year lease.
+Bucks County Horse Park, Inc. is the corporate entity which wholly manages and funds the grounds.
 BCHP is a non-profit 501(c)(3) corporation.
 The Park is open 365 days a year from sunrise to sunset.

 Bucks County Horse Park is a safe and peaceful venue with excellent facilities.
 There are two large show rings with practice show jumps, a dressage ring with rubber footing, and an all-purpose ring.
 BCHP has a multi-level cross-country course over varied terrain – including banks, ditches, and a water complex.
 The Park also boasts a grass stadium jumping area.
 There is a large pavilion, secretary and judges’ buildings and excellent all-weather parking.
 The trail system covers over 25 miles of paths and includes some all-weather and driving trails.
 The facility is available for rental.
 For rental information, please contact the Park office at 610-847-8597.

 There are over 50 events held annually at the Park.
 These have been organized to provide competitive opportunities for all levels of riders in a wide range of disciplines.
 They include a USDF show series, driving events, jumper shows, USEA and schooling horse trials, and pace events.
 There is also a summer Thursday Morning Horse Show series and a Tuesday Evening Dressage Show series.